 What Are The 5 Signs That Someone Is Lying?

-Even though individuals who tend to be frequently dishonest tend to think they don’t have a “tell” when they’re lying, the truth is there are some signs that point to the fact that the person is not telling the truth.
-Here are 5 signs that signal somebody is being dishonest with you:
+Individuals who tend to be frequently dishonest tend to think they don’t have a reason to “tell” when they’re lying.
+There are some signs that point to the fact that the person is not telling the truth.
+Here are 5 signs that signal somebody is being dishonest with you – keep in mind that someone who is just simply nervous could also display these signs.
+Check in with your gut to discern whether or not someone is lying or just nervous.

 - They’re touching their throat, mouth, or face – If you notice that a person is excessively touching their body while talking with you, especially if they normally don’t do that, you could be listening to a lie.